Randomblock1/caffeinate2/README.md

   - **Start at login** — toggle the LaunchAgent.
   - **Quit**.

 When a **time limit** is set, left-clicking to start sleep prevention turns it off again after that duration (like `caffeinate2 -t`). **Until app quits** keeps prevention on until every instance of *all* the selected apps has exited (it stops once at least one selection has been seen running and then none remain); any selected app that isn't running yet is waited on to launch.
 With both set, whichever comes first wins.
-The tooltip shows remaining time and/or app status while active.
+While a time limit is counting down, the minutes remaining (rounded up, e.g. `29m` or `1h 29m`) are shown next to the menu bar icon; the tooltip shows remaining time and/or app status while active.

 **Upgrade other apps' sleep prevention** keeps the Mac awake on behalf of tools that can't.
 Tools like Claude Code, Codex, and `caffeinate -i` use a low-level assertion that *still allows sleep when the lid closes* — so a long-running agent dies the moment you shut the lid.
 With this on, caffeinate2 watches for those assertions and temporarily upgrades to **Entirely** mode while one is active.